Trouv/bevy_pipe_affect/book/src/explanation/motivations.md

 ## Practical motivation
 Now, like a true software-gamedev-hipster, I also shill `bevy`.
-The core framework of bevy is an ECS among many great rust ECSs, but I especially appreciate that its systems are mere functions.
+The core framework of bevy is an ECS among many great Rust ECSs, but I especially appreciate that its systems are mere functions.
 Its system scheduler may be particularly attractive to FP shills as well.
 It is declarative, it leverages higher-order functions for scheduling your systems, it provides system composition with piping and mapping, and it does its best to abstract away the parallel execution of systems safely.